ibm-hyper-protect/linuxone-vsi-automation-samples/terraform-vpnserver/README.md

 # Deploys a VPN Server with Terraform

 This is a sample Terraform configuration for generating a client-to-site VPN server on IBM Cloud.
 This creates a single subnetwork VPC and deploys a client-to-site VPN server into it.
 This configuration produces certificates for use by the VPN server and client and stores them in an IBM Cloud Secrets Manager instance (free plan).
 It does not establish separate, by userid, login credentials, so anyone with the resulting certificate file will be able to establish a VPN to the environment.
-Thanks to now archived [Helpers for Secrets Manager](https://github.com/we-work-in-the-cloud/terraform-ibm-secrets-manager) for samples on how to import certificates.
-Once the IBM Terraform provider has been enriched to import certificates directly, it should be used instead of this project.

 ## Preparations